mzhiao/Project3-ClimSim-Fall2023-Group-3/README.md

  	+ We chose this model because our data distirbution had an excess number of zeroes.

-**Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
+**Contribution statement**: ([default](doc/a_note_on_contributions.md)) We met to analyze our exploratory analysis and decided as a group on the zero-inflated Poisson model.
+Miao and Yihan, Jason, and Stephanie ran ZI models on Google Colab.
+These were shared with the team.
+Miao merged these notebooks into one.
+Noreen reviewed and interpreted the model results, worked on the presentation slides, and organized the Github.
+All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.